LexxanderDream/yii2-deb/README.md

 **Using custom transaction type:**

-You can save additional data associated with current transaction in database
+You can store additional data associated with the current transaction in database using transaction inheritance
 ```php
 use lexxanderdream\deb\Transaction;
 use lexxanderdream\deb\Account;